- Has been the mayor of Jackson, Mississippi since 2017

 - Considers America a racist country

-After earning a JD from the Thurgood Marshall School of Law in 2008, Chokwe Antar Lumumba became, like his late father, a criminal defense attorney.
+After earning a JD from the Thurgood Marshall School of Law in 2008, Chokwe Antar Lumumba followed in his father’s footsteps and became a criminal defense attorney.
 He has been a managing partner at the Mississippi-based law firm of Lumumba & Associates since 2014, and was a founding member of the Mississippi Human Rights Collective in 2015.
 When his father died, Lumumba, who had never previously held public office, resolved to run for mayor of Jackson and carry on the father’s political legacy.
 In April 2014, however, Jackson city councilman Tony Yarber defeated Lumumba in a special election to determine who would serve the remainder of the late mayor’s term in office.

 Three years later, Lumumba ran for mayor once again.
 This time, his campaign received national support from organized labor and numerous leftist groups, including the Freedom Road Socialist Organization, Our Revolution, and the Working Families Party, the latter of which characterized Lumumba as an “inspiring” candidate.
 “The Working Families Party fights for justice and opportunities for every community, and I’m proud to have earned their support,” said Lumumba, who was also backed by several members of the National Lawyers Guild.

-Lumumba ran his mayoral campaign on “an agenda of social justice,” calling specifically for increased spending on public education, the reinstatement of a 1 percent sales tax to raise funds for infrastructure repairs, and crime reduction through community engagement.
+Lumumba ran his mayoral campaign on “an agenda of social justice,” calling specifically for increased spending on public education, the reinstatement of a 1 percent sales tax to raise funds for infrastructure repairs, rime reduction through community engagement and alternatives to policing, and the replacement of abandoned lots with urban farms.
 He also took pains to proudly emphasize his political radicalism.
 In a March 2017 debate, for instance, Lumumba said, to loud applause: “Honestly, when people call me a radical, I take it as a badge of honor.
 Because Martin Luther King was radical.
 Medgar Evers was radical.
 Jesus Christ was radical.
 The reality is that we have to be prepared to be as radical as circumstances dictate we should be.
 If you look outside these doors and you see a need for a change, then you should all be radical.
 And the reality is that we haven’t found ourselves in the condition we’re in because someone has been too radical for us.
 I would argue we haven’t been radical enough.”

 Candidate Lumumba also highlighted his involvement with the pro-socialist Coalition for Economic Justice and identified himself as a “proud member” of the Malcolm X Grassroots Movement.
 “We live in a world where you have so many with so little, and so few with so much,” he said.
 “And so, we’re trying to change that dynamic right here [in Mississippi]—we want to change the order of the world.”